 We are going to automatically locate the land cover change between the image mosaic of 2017 and the 2018 image.

-SCP includes a tool that allows for calculating the spectral distance between every corresponding pixel of two Band sets, and creating a raster of changes through a spectral distance threshold.
+SCP includes a tool that allows for calculating the spectral distance between every corresponding pixel of two

-In the tab Band set (page 37), add a new Band set with the button 2 and add the mosaic bands.
+In the tab Band set (página 37), add a new Band set with the button and add the mosaic bands.